bitlabstudio/django-influxdb-metrics/README.rst

 Prerequisites
 -------------

-This module has celery as a dependency but you don't have to use it, if you don't want to.
+This module has celery support but you don't have to use it, if you don't want to.

 Installation
 ------------